Marriage certificate: England and Wales

 A marriage certificate is given to a couple who have married.
 Until the introduction of electronic registration of marriages in May 2021, copies were made in two registers: one was retained by the church or register office; the other, when the entire register is full, was sent to the superintendent registrar of the registration district.
 Every quarter, the minister or civil registrar prepared a further copy of all the marriage entries and sent them to the Registrar General.

 The certificate lists the date of the marriage, and the full names of both spouses.
 Their ages are included (it is also permissible to write "full", meaning of age, and until 1850 some 75% of certificates said that; if the certificate reads "minor" or "under age", it means that, until 1929 when the law changed to 16, the bride was between 12 and 20 and the groom 14 and 20 years of age).

 The certificate does not contain a specific record of the intended new surname(s), if one or both spouses wish to change their name.
 However, if one spouse wishes to take his or her spouse's surname, a marriage certificate obtained in England or Wales is sufficient evidence for getting the name changed on a British passport, bank accounts, and other purposes.
 Either spouse may adopt the surname of the other, or they may join their surnames together.

 The certificate also records the previous marital status of both spouses.
 Those not previously married were "bachelor" or "spinster."
 From 1858 to 1952 a previously divorced groom was listed as "the divorced husband of…" with his ex-wife's maiden name listed, and vice versa for a divorced bride.
 The currently used wording is "previous marriage dissolved" with no further details given.

-On the 5th September 2005, the Registrar General in England and Wales officially abolished the traditional terms of "bachelor" and "spinster" and substituted "single" to coincide with the reform that introduced civil partnerships, explaining, "The word single will be used to mean a couple who has never been through a marriage or civil partnership."
+On 5 September 2005, the Registrar General in England and Wales officially abolished the traditional terms of "bachelor" and "spinster" and substituted "single" to coincide with the reform that introduced civil partnerships, explaining, "The word single will be used to mean a couple who has never been through a marriage or civil partnership."

 Origins of the system

-On the 1st July 1837, civil registration was introduced in England and Wales, providing a central record of all births, deaths and marriages.
+On 1 July 1837, civil registration was introduced in England and Wales, providing a central record of all births, deaths and marriages.
 A Registrar General was appointed with overall responsibility and the country was divided into registration districts, each controlled by a superintendent registrar.
 Under this system, all marriage ceremonies have been certified by the issuing of a marriage certificate whose details are also stored centrally.
 From that date onward, marriage ceremonies could be performed, and certificates issued either by a clergyman of the Church of England, in a parish church, or by a civil registrar in a civil register office.
 Marriages performed according to the ceremonies of Quakers and Jews also continued to be recognised as legal marriages, and certificates were issued.